-During his high school years Fred worked at the Hawera Presbytery as an ‘odd-job man.’
+During his high school years, Fred worked at the Hawera Catholic presbytery as an ‘odd-job man.’
 He slept on the premises and “discovered the gastronomic delight of licking the cream off the top of the milk each day” until a “deeply suspicious” Father Power caught him.

-Like his brothers James and Herbert, Fred loved music and played the coronet in the Hawera Band, and also in the New Zealand Army Band during his service in World War I. He enlisted in 1915 and joined the Wellington Battalion’s 7th Reinforcements in Gallipoli.
-He eventually joined a signallers’ unit and went with it to Belgium and France, where he lived a “charmed life” in the trenches until the November 1918 Armistice.
+Like his brothers James and Herbert, Fred loved music and played the coronet in the Hawera Band, and in the New Zealand Army Band during his service in World War I. He enlisted in 1915 and joined the Wellington Battalion’s 7th Reinforcements in Gallipoli.
+He eventually joined a signallers’ unit and served in Belgium and France, where he lived a “charmed life” in the trenches until the 11 November 1918 Armistice.

-Before he left for Gallipoli Fred and Florinda Journeaux had an ‘understanding’ but in 1917 Fred wrote her a letter absolving her from her commitment and served another year in the army occupying Germany.
-Flossie later learnt her mother was grief-stricken at receiving the letter.
+Before he left for Gallipoli, Fred and Florinda Journeaux had an ‘understanding’ but in 1918, Fred wrote her a letter absolving her from her commitment and served another year in the New Zealand army, which was then in fallen Germany.
+Florinda junior—who became known as Flossie, to distinguish her from her mother, known as Florrie—later learnt her mother was grief-stricken at receiving the letter.